 - Martin Luther King Jr. Day (Monday, January 15, 2018)

 - In order to use our resources, one must sign the department register and be prepared to present a photo ID.

 - Items brought into the department must be stored and only pencil, paper, and laptops are allowed.
-No pens, notebooks, laptop cases, bags of any kind, or purses are allowed.
+No pens, laptop cases, bags of any kind, or purses are allowed.
 Coats must be left at front desk.

 - Second copies of books may be borrowed with a valid University of Maine I.D.
 Card, Bangor Public Library Card, or Courtesy Library Card.